gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

       .. code-block::

+         BEGIN
             INPUT a number between 1 and 10
             Multiply by 3
             Add 18
             Multiply by 3
             OUTPUT all the digits but 1
+         END